 3.2.4 Public Infrastructure with Hydroponics

-When observing public spaces and reflecting the elements that constitute their character, a central contributing element for said character is shared infrastructure.
 Consisting mostly of low-maintenance, solid objects, almost immune to vandalism and passive in their nature.
 Nevertheless they are, in many cases, used more frequently and for longer durations than the average car standing in a parking space. (add source?)
 When considering different options for a more productive use of space in streets they quickly spring to mind.
 But is not, at some time, a saturation in the demand for these passive infrastructure elements reached?
 What if the benefit the shared infrastructure provided was not of passive but of active nature?
 Through mutual benefits, public infrastructure can transcend the indifference that passive elements face.
 This was the basic principle for selecting action ideas, and led to the development of a prototype concept for shared public infrastructure that invites care and the building of a relationship to the piece of infrastructure.
 The first iteration we chose as fitting for the set criteria was a hydroponic plant system (instructions by Scarponi) to easily reproduce and grow plants for distribution in a neighbourhood.
 This system was built in a workshop format on a parking space, together with interested residents.
 We installed it on a traffic sign guarding a parking space and observed its use for several weeks.
 To explain its purpose and our set rules for participation, we attached laminated instructions on the backside. (...)
 After some time and care from our part, we noticed that someone else started to care for the saplings.
 After some time we noticed that saplings were being taken away and replaced by others.
 One evening as we passed, we observed two people standing by it, talking with each other, one of them watering the plants and the other one packing some saplings for transport.

 Learning?